Hauran: Clan structure and geographic distribution

 The social structure of the Hauran plain is characterized by networks of large extended agrarian clans, such as the Hariri, Zu'bi, Miqdad, Abu Zeid, Mahamid, Masalma and Jawabra.
 The Zu'bi are the largest clan, inhabiting some sixteen villages in the Daraa and Izra districts.
 They also have an extensive presence across the border in the Irbid Governorate, particularly in the cities of al-Ramtha and Irbid.
 They form the predominant group in the city of Daraa and many of its surrounding villages.
+(Note: The localities of the Zu'bi clan include 'Ataman, Da'el, al-Jiza, Khirbet Ghazaleh, al-Musayfirah, Muzayrib, Nasib, al-Na'ima, Saida, al-Ta'iba, Tafas and al-Yadudah.)
 Altogether, they number some 160,000 members in southern Syria and northern Jordan.

 The second largest clan are the Hariri, who generally inhabit eighteen villages, including many that are inhabited by the Zu'bi.
 They are mostly concentrated just north of Daraa in Abtaa, Da'el, and al-Shaykh Maskin.
 The Miqdad are predominant in many of the villages southwest of Daraa.
+(Note: The localities of the Miqdad clan include Ghasm, Ma'araba and Samaqiyat.)
 They are also the largest clan in the city of Bosra, but are predated there by the smaller al-Hamd clan.
 The tribesmen of Nu'aym (or Na'imeh) are predominant in the towns of al-Shaykh Maskin, Jasim and Nawa in the Izra District, the villages of north-central al-Sanamayn District and in the Quneitra Governorate.
 Smaller clans such as the Rifa'i are concentrated in Ataman and Nasib, while the Masalma, Mahamid and Abu Zeid are concentrated in Daraa city.